Adem Yavuz Arslan: Career

 Arslan covered the Second Gulf War from Northern Iraq and Baghdad in 2003.
-He reported from Pakistan, documenting the activities of Turkish schools and medical missions in Afghan refugee camps.He reported from conflict zones such as Bosnia, Kosovo and Iraq.
+He reported from Pakistan, documenting the activities of Turkish schools and medical missions in Afghan refugee camps.
+He reported from conflict zones such as Bosnia, Kosovo and Iraq.

-Investigative Reporting and Notable Works
+Notable Works

 Hrant Dink Assassination Investigation

 In 2011, Arslan published "An Armenian: The Hrant Dink Operation Codes", a book investigating the 2007 assassination of Turkish-Armenian journalist Hrant Dink.
 The book revealed new information about the murder, including the proximity of a non-commissioned officer to the triggerman on the day of the killing.
 Following the book's publication, Arslan received repeated death threats, including a parcel sent to his office containing Kalashnikov bullets and a white beret.

 Reporting on the Reza Zarrab case

 Adem Yavuz Arslan conducted significant reporting on the international Reza Zarrab scandal, a major scheme to evade U.S. sanctions on Iran that involved high-level Turkish government officials and the state-owned Halkbank.

 In his 2024 investigation for Politurco, Arslan revealed that Reza Zarrab was living under the new identity of "Aaron Goldsmith" in Florida and building a luxury yacht, despite being a key figure in a sanctions evasion case involving billions of dollars.
 This reporting came years after Zarrab's cooperation with U.S. authorities in the trial of Halkbank executive Mehmet Hakan Atilla.

 Arslan's work on the Zarrab case was part of his broader investigative focus on corruption involving the Turkish government.